-Subordinated Units.
-All of the subordinated units are held by DEFS.
-The partnership agreement provides that, during the subordination period, the common units will have the right to receive distributions of available cash each quarter in an amount equal to \$0.35 per common unit, or the "Minimum Quarterly Distribution", plus any arrearages in the payment of the Minimum Quarterly Distribution on the common units from prior quarters, before any distributions of available cash may be made on the subordinated units.
+Subordinated Units - All of the subordinated units are held by DEFS.
+The partnership agreement provides that, during the subordination period, the common units will have the right to receive distributions of Available Cash each quarter in an amount equal to \$0.35 per common unit, or the "Minimum Quarterly Distribution," plus any arrearages in the payment of the Minimum

+Quarterly Distribution on the common units from prior quarters, before any distributions of Available Cash may be made on the subordinated units.
 These units are deemed "subordinated" because for a period of time, referred to as the subordination period, the subordinated units will not be entitled to receive any distributions until the common units have received the Minimum Quarterly Distribution plus any arrearages from prior quarters.
 Furthermore, no arrearages will be paid on the subordinated units.
-The practical effect of the subordinated units is to increase the likelihood that during the subordination period there will be available cash to be distributed on the common units.
+The practical effect of the subordinated units is to increase the likelihood that during the subordination period there will be Available Cash to be distributed on the common units.
 The subordination period will end, and the subordinated units will convert to common units, on a one for one basis, when certain distribution requirements, as defined in the partnership agreement, have been met.
-The earliest date at which the subordinated unitholders, other than the distribution rights described above, are substantially the same as the rights of the common unitholders.
+The earliest date at which the subordination period may end is December 31, 2008 and 50% of the subordinated units may convert to common units as early as December 31, 2007.
+The rights of the subordinated unitholders, other than the distribution rights described above, are substantially the same as the rights of the common unitholders.

-Distributions of Available Cash during the Subordination Period.
-The partnership agreement requires that we make distributions of available cash for any quarter during the subordination period in the following manner:
+Distributions of Available Cash during the Subordination Period - The partnership agreement requires that we make distributions of Available Cash for any quarter during the subordination period in the following manner: